atomaszewicz/Bond/RStudio/Analysis.md

 On the other end of the spectrum, at domestic and global box offices, Dalton's films grossed on average the least.
 Dalton's second film "License to Kill" ranks as the lowest grossing Bond film domestically (one of only two that grossed <$100mill) and globally, while his first, "The Living Daylights", is third from last in both categories.
 Though "License to Kill" suffered from both a higher-than-usual age classification in Britain <sup>[6]</sup> and a last-minute title change <sup> [7] </sup>, it doesn't explain why the first one was so poorly recieved.
 Well, what makes Dalton's Bond different from the rest?

 After Roger Moore's playful, light-hearted Bond, the grit and realism of Dalton's performances must have been quite jarring for audiences.
 Dalton wanted the Bond from the novels a darker and more broooding Bond (I must disclose that I have never read any Bond novels).
 In an interview, Dalton summarized his approach thus: "I think Roger was fine as Bond, but the films had become too much techno-pop and had lost track of their sense of story.
 Every film seemed to have a villain who had to rule or destroy the world.
 If you want to believe in the fantasy on screen, then you have to believe in the characters and use them as a stepping-stone to lead you into this fantasy world.
-That's a demand I made." <sup> [8] </sup> According to my parents (my Dad has read all the original Ian Fleming novels, and Mom has read none) it seems as though at the time those who were familiar with the literary charcter were mostly pleased with Dalton's more grounded approach whereas those who only knew the movies didn't enjoy how serious it was.
+That's a demand I made." <sup> [8] </sup> According to my parents (Dad has read all the original Fleming novels, and Mom has read none) it seems that those who were familiar with the literary charcter were mostly pleased with Dalton's more grounded approach whereas those who only knew the movies didn't enjoy how serious it was.
 In contrast with this, Daniel Craig's Bond, darker than Dalton's in many ways, was extremelly well recieved and it even followed Brosnan's more light-hearted Moore-esque Bond.
 This might mean that either Dalton took the unsatisfying middleground between fun and serious, or he helped paved the way for the appreciation of a darker Bond, which Craig reaped.

 Next we note that Connery had the lowest ratio of global to domestic gross, while Dalton had the most.
 As we discussed earlier, Connery's approach is quite American.
 As we saw earlier, Connery's "Thunderball" and "Goldfiner", and Craig's "Skyfall" are the three highest grossing films domestically and globally, and while all have comparable gross globally, "Thunderball" grossed twice as much as "Skyfall" in the domestica market.
 So although Connery's ratio is low, it appears that his domestic gross was just much higher than average.
 Dividng the average gross for connery by average gross for all bonds we find that Connery earned 33% more than average globally and 52% more domestically.